piotr-jarznicki/piotr-jarznicki.github.io/README.md

-# piotr-jarznicki.github.io
+# :hammer_and_wrench: Portfolio

-Simple Junior Front-End Portfolio created with use of the html/css/scss/js/swup.js
+Junior Front-End Developer Portfolio fully created & designed by me in Adobe XD.

-It still needs some work on responsivness and animations.
+## :hammer: Technology used:

+:nut_and_bolt: HTML
+:nut_and_bolt: CSS/SCSS
+:nut_and_bolt: JavaScript
+:nut_and_bolt: Swup.js library

+Simply click link in the about section of this repository or click here https://piotr-jarznicki.github.io/ to live preview.